chiskas2/333-RGB-LED-MiniCube/README.md

     C          C          C
     R----------R----------R----------

+Do not snip off the last protruding legs!
 Then bend the common Cathode pin above the others (no shorts!) and in the other direction.
-This will be the row direction.
+(Ofc connect all Cathodes in the same row together).

       B----------B----------B----------
       G----------G----------G----------    ----> column 1